 The Company had established a business relationship with CEC Rare Earth Corporation ("REC"), a private British Columbia corporation that is an affiliate of CREC and an Asian based group of companies (the "Asian Group") (together, the "Venture Partners").
 The Asian Group owns one fully operational refinery (the "Operational Refinery") and owns another in Laos that is fully constructed but which is not yet operational (the "Constructed Refinery") as permitting is pending.
 In September 2015, the Company acquired the assets of REC and in November 2015 the Company announced a joint venture with the Asian Group to design and build rare earth separation refineries.
+In May 2016, the Company entered into an agreement to purchase a refinery in Laos ("LaosCo"), which agreement is subject to a number of terms and conditions including obtaining final operating agreements, due diligence and financing.

 The Venture Partners have more than ten years of engineering experience directly related to rare earth refinery design, construction and importantly to operations.
-In particular, the Asian Group has been instrumentally involved with the design and construction of more than ten rare earth refineries.
+In particular, the Asian Group has been instrumentally involved with the design and construction of rare earth refineries.
 As a result of this arrangement the Company is evaluating a number of rare earth refinery initiatives with the goal of pursuing one or more projects